App version: 0.1.0

 Cons

-On the other hand, taking out a commercial real estate line of credit or other financing could add costs to your company.
-The interest rate you may qualify for may be high, depending on things like your credit scores, annual revenues, value of your property, and other factors.
+On the other hand, taking out a commercial real estate line of credit (or other financing) comes with costs.
+The interest rate you pay will depend on multiple factors, such as your credit scores, annual revenues, and the value of your property.
 In the case that the interest rate is high, it may not be worth it to pay that rate for access to capital, so consider whether you truly need the funding.
-And be sure to read the fine print: there may be extra fees, like for appraisals or late payments, that quickly rack up.Should you not pay off the loan, it could potentially negatively impact both your personal and business credit scores, which may make it difficult later to qualify for other financing.
-And having a large sum of money ready and waiting can be tempting.
+And be sure to read the fine print: there may be extra fees, like for appraisals or late payments, that could quickly rack up.Should you become unable to pay off what you borrow, it could negatively impact both your personal and business credit scores, which may make it difficult later to qualify for other financing in the future.
+Also, having a large sum of money ready and waiting can be tempting.
 You might find it all too enticing to spend on unnecessary expenses, like a fancy espresso maker.

 Commercial Equity Line of Credit Uses